| DE FR EN

 Go to Axpo Group website.

-Axpo is driven by a single purpose – to enable a sustainable future by providing innovative energy solutions.
-Axpo is Switzerland's largest power producer and an international leader in energy trading and the marketing of solar and wind power.
-Axpo combines the experience and expertise of around 7,000 employees who are driven by a passion for innovation, collaboration and impactful change.
+Axpo is driven by a single purpose – to enable a sustainable future through innovative energy solutions.
+Axpo is Switzerland's largest producer of electricity and an international leader in energy trading and the marketing of solar and wind power.
+Axpo combines the experience and expertise of about 7500 employees who are driven by the passion for innovation, collaboration and impactful change.
 Using cutting-edge technologies, Axpo innovates to meet the evolving needs of its customers in over 30 countries across Europe, North America and Asia.

 Employees